 “I am very excited about the opportunity to network with some of the most respected professionals in the field of ethics,” added Concurrent Technologies Corporation Ethics Officer, Executive Director, Corporate Governance & Compliance, John Bartholomew.
 “I truly believe that benchmarking CTC against industry leaders will result in a stronger ethics program for my company and lead to my own professional growth.”

-“We are honored to work with leaders at these organizations and others around the globe who recognize the link between ethics and company performance,” said the Ethisphere Institute’s Chief Executive Officer, Timothy Erblich.
+“We are honored to work with leaders at these organizations and others around the globe who recognize the link between ethics and company performance,” said Ethisphere’s Chief Executive Officer, Timothy Erblich.
 “Ethisphere is committed to enhancing the programming, resources and tools available to members to aid in advancing ethical business standards globally.”

 Over 25 BELA members participated in Ethisphere’s Second Annual Latin America Ethics Summit held in São Paulo, Brazil on July 16-17, 2014 including those from General Electric, CH2M Hill, Walmart, Jones Lang LaSalle, Teradata, PepsiCo and more.